 In your search for your ideal diapers, you are probably looking for the cleanest, purest and most effective diapers out there, right?
 You may have seen a variety of acronyms and claims used among various brands, including TCF, which stands for "totally chlorine free".
-If you're wondering why chlorine is used in some diapers and why you might want to stay away from it, we will be exploring all that, and more in this blog post.
+If you're wondering why chlorine is even used in some diapers, whether chlorine in diapers is bad for babies and why you might want to stay away from it, we will be exploring all that, and more in this blog post.

-Fortunately, the solution is as simple as choosing diapers that are marked as "TCF" that use much cleaner and safer options like oxygen, ozone, or peroxide to purify the pulp instead.
-In addition to being free of the toxins that come with chlorine use, TCF diapers may be biodegradable and antibacterial, like ours.
+Fortunately, after understanding the possible negative effects of chlorine in diapers, there are some great chlorine free diaper options available now.
+When researching brands, you'll want to look for brands that state "TCF" or "steam processed".
+Other things to look for are brands that use oxygen, ozone, or peroxide to purify the pulp instead.
+In addition to being free of the toxins that come with chlorine use, TCF diapers may be biodegradable and antibacterial, like our bamboo diapers.
 We are proud to offer TCF diapers that are free of dioxins and other chemicals like alcohol, fragrances, phthalates and more.
-These chemicals are typically used in order to keep costs down as they are much cheaper, and though cleaner practices can sometimes cost a fraction more than others, we think there is no question that your baby's health and the health of the environment should always come first.
+These chemicals are typically used in order to keep costs down, and though cleaner practices can sometimes cost a fraction more than others, we think there is no question that your baby's health and the health of the environment should always come first.

 Have more questions?
 Don't hesitate to reach out to us at firstname.lastname@example.org.